8th June 2018 - 6 min read

 Each transaction you make with your credit card is tabulated in your credit card bill at the end of the monthly billing cycle.
 You are then required to pay the bank within a stipulated time frame (usually 20 days).
 Failure to do so will incur an interest rate of the outstanding amount you owe the bank.

 Contrary to popular belief, credit cards are not only for the rich.
 They are designed to cater to various income levels, from the entry-level (sometimes referred to as “Gold”), mid-range (“Platinum”), and premium (different cards have different names, from Infinite, Premier, Signature, and more).
-A few cards are invite-only, which is catered to selected individuals at the discretion of the bank.
+A few cards are invite-only, which is catered to select individuals at the discretion of the bank.

-The most common reasons for owning a credit card is convenience and safety.
+The most common reasons behind owning a credit card is convenience and safety.
 Big ticket purchases no longer require you to carry huge amounts of cash, putting you at risk of petty thieves.
 Likewise, this applies to everyday life as well: with a credit card on you, there’s no reason to be carrying a lot of cash at any given time.

 Another reason to get a credit card is so you have another avenue to build your credit score that banks can refer to.
 Credit score is basically a report card of an individual’s financial wellbeing, which the banks can refer to as a means of assessing the risks the banks take when lending the individual money.
 Building a good credit score, which among others can be done by always paying your bills on time, goes a long way in the future when you are applying for a home or car loan.